Stan Albeck

 Charles Stanley Albeck (May 17, 1931 – March 25, 2021) was an American professional basketball coach.
-Albeck coached for several teams in the American Basketball Association (ABA) and National Basketball Association (NBA), including the Denver Rockets, the San Diego Conquistadors, (often subbing for an absent Wilt Chamberlain), the Cleveland Cavaliers, the San Antonio Spurs, the New Jersey Nets, and the Chicago Bulls.
+Albeck coached for several teams in the American Basketball Association (ABA) and National Basketball Association (NBA), including the Denver Rockets, the San Diego Conquistadors (often subbing for an absent Wilt Chamberlain), the Cleveland Cavaliers, the San Antonio Spurs, the New Jersey Nets, and the Chicago Bulls.

 Early life

-Albeck was born in Chenoa, Illinois, on May 17, 1931.
+Albeck was born in Chenoa, Illinois, on May 17, 1931, to parents Chad and Ruby Albeck.
 He attended Chenoa High School in his hometown.
-He subsequently obtained a bachelor's degree at Bradley University in 1955 and his master's at Michigan State University in 1957.
+Albeck played college basketball for the Bradley Braves from 1950 to 1952 and during the 1954–55 season after a two-year stint in the United States Army.
+He obtained a bachelor's degree at Bradley University in 1955 and his master's at Michigan State University in 1957.